enjolras1024/exact/README.md

 ## [Exact](https://enjolras1024.github.io/exact/)

-Exact is a JavaScript library for building web user interfaces with simple APIs in a flexible way.
-It gives you elements to create components and helps you render data to DOM.
+Exact is an event-driven and component-based JavaScript library for building web user interfaces with simple APIs in a flexible way.

 > **Events & Bindings:** Exact is [event-driven](https://enjolras1024.github.io/exact/documents/event.html) firstly.
 So custom events are supported in Exact, besides DOM events.
 Exact is data-driven based on custom property-changed events.
 [Data binding](https://enjolras1024.github.io/exact/documents/template.html#data-binding) expressions embedded in a component template are used for passing data in an intuitive way.
 They will work when some property-changed events are dispatched.